 - your partner is already claiming Housing Benefit

-- you’re a full-time student - unless you’re disabled or have 3 or more children
+- you’re a full-time student - unless you’re disabled

 - you’re residing in the UK as a European Economic Area jobseeker